obsidianmd/obsidian-help/en/User interface/Appearance.md

 > - Click **OK**.
 >
 > Afterward, you have the option to either restart `explorer.exe` within the task manager or restart your computer to apply the changes you made.

+### Translucency

+You can make the window translucent by enabling this option in the settings appearance tab.
+Currently this option is only available for Windows and macOS.

+There's a known issue under Windows where dragging the window is extremely slow when translucency is enabled.